DanielHWe/sonar-fxcop/README.md

 The rules for FxCop can be activated in Sonar Qube Server Quality Profiles.

+The Project is licensed under GNU LGPL 3.

 ### Requirements

 To use the FxCop plugin, you also need to